ImeldaHope/ImeldaHope/README.md

 <h1 align="center">Hi 👋, I'm ImeldaHope</h1>
-<h3 align="center">an experienced full-stack developer with a passion for coding and problem-solving.
+<h3 align="center">I am an experienced full-stack developer with a passion for coding and problem-solving.
 I find joy in crafting elegant solutions to complex challenges and am particularly exhilarated by the process of debugging.
 There's an indescribable thrill that comes with identifying and resolving bugs – it's like solving a puzzle and witnessing a seamless system emerge from the chaos.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=imeldahope" alt="imeldahope" /></a> </p>